I have had fights with friends and family on WhatsApp and I think these fights will not end till WhatsApp seizes to exist.

 If you’re part of the people who do this as a hobby, you’ll need to stop before people start blocking you (that’s if they’ve not blocked you already).

-I’ve blocked some people in the past because of this (sending me unsolicited messages).
+I’ve blocked some people on WhatsApp in the past because of this (sending me unsolicited messages).

 I have a cousin who used to do this back then and I almost blocked him till I changed my mind to ignore him because he’s family.
 I had the thought that – who knows I might have an urgent message to send to him in future and WhatsApp, could only be the medium I could get to him.

 So I ignored his messages (WhatsApp broadcast) for a long time until one day he called to tell me he dropped an urgent message on WhatsApp for some days now and I’ve not replied him.
 I was surprised I missed this but then again I was not surprised because he caused it.